 Why Follow Secure Coding Standards

-Developers and programmers can easily weed out common vulnerabilities in their software, for this all they need to do is follow some great practices and guidelines which are known as secure coding standards.
+Developers and programmers can easily weed out common vulnerabilities in their software, for this all they need to do is follow some great practices and guidelines known as secure coding standards.

 They bring good in the 4 following ways:

-- It removes all the commonly exploited vulnerabilities present in software.
+1. It removes all the commonly exploited vulnerabilities present in the software.

-- Helps save up cost which may occur in case of an exploit.
+4. Helps save up costs that may occur in case of an exploit.

 2 Common Code Security vulnerabilities that are found